 One intuitive impression of negotiations is of parties starting at different initial offers and then making a sequence of concessions as the negotiations converge to an agreement.
-Although subjects were not required to make monotonic offers - they could choose to rescind a generous offer and replace it with a less generous offer - we might intuitively expect bargainers to take turns making concessions.
-Indeed, in our experiments this is the norm.
-Almost all follow-up offers from Manufacturers in the first stage are concessions (89% of offers for Manufacturer 1, 87% for Manufacturer 2), and almost all Manufacturers who make more than one offer only make concessions (84% for Manufacturer 1 and 82% for Manufacturer 2).
-We find similar results for sell-side firms.
-Almost all offers from Suppliers are concessions (88% of offers for Supplier 1, 91% for Supplier 2), and almost all Suppliers make only concessionary offers (85% of Supplier 1, 91% for Supplier 2s).
-In the second stage 95% of follow-up offers by Retailers are concessions, and 93% of Retailers only make concessionary offers.
-Similarly, 89% of offers from both Manufacturer 1s and 2s are concessions in the second stage, and almost all Manufacturers make only concessionary offers in Stage 2 (78% of Manufacturer 1s and 76% of Manufacturer 2s).
+We examine how often subjects make improving (i.e. concessionary) offers.
+Recall that subjects were not required to make monotonic offers - they could choose to rescind a generous offer and replace it with a less generous offer.
+However, intuitively we might expect bargainers to take turns making concessions.
+We find that this is largely true for both bargaining stages for firms on the "buying" side (i.e. Manufacturers in the first stage, and Retailers in the second stage).
+Almost all Manufacturer offers in the first stage are price increases (89% of offers for Manufacturer 1, 84% for Manufacturer 2), and almost all Manufacturers offer only price increases (79% for Manufacturer 1 and 74% for Manufacturer 2).
+In the second stage 75% of follow-up offers by Retailers are price increases, and 86% of Retailers who make more than one offer only make increasing price offers.